MichaelRabek/rh-linux-poc/README.md

 The EFI firmware will reset and NVMe/TCP will now be possible.

 In case of a first-time setup you may now continue directly to step 1 (install) since a GRUB menu should appear now.
-Otherwise shut the VM down and continue to "*To restart the host-vm after shutdown -h*".
+Otherwise shut the VM down and continue to [To restart the host-vm after `shutdown -h`](#to-restart-the-host-vm-after-shutdown--h).

-### Step 1 Install an OS for the host-vm
+### Step 1 Install an OS for the `host-vm`

 If you do not yet have the `host-vm` running, run:
 ```